LilyYuanXia/Statistical-Methods-for-High-Dimensional-Biology/assignment/paper_critique/paper-review.md

 This study intented to understand the hair cells gene expression specific for vestibular and cochlear HCs during mouse development and to discover unknown deafness genes.
+I found two limitations in this study.
-In this study, ograns from different individual mouse were collected in order to form a sufficient large dataset.
+Firstly, organs from different individuals were collected in order to form a sufficient large dataset.
 Becuase of this, it is impossible to analysis the individual-specific gene expression and to take the gene correlation within individaul into consideration.
 Moveover, several pairwise and multiple comparsions were conducted by ploting the data to illustrate different gene expression patterns.
 However, I cannot find their differential expression analysis models or any p-values to show statistical significance.